 - Urine output decreased

 It is always best to get checked out by a health professional (doctor, naturopath, acupuncturist, etc) so that you get an accurate diagnosis, assessment, and treatment plan; before letting your mind get away from you.
-These symptoms could easily fall into the picture of numerous other health conditions, so as much as this information is helpful, do rely too much on “Dr. Google” for all your health advice.
+These symptoms could easily fall into the picture of numerous other health conditions, so as much as this information is helpful, do not rely too much on “Dr. Google” for all your health advice.
 Sorry for getting all “1989” on you, but play it smart and see a professional… in person!